Nathanpmyoung/nathanpmyoung.github.io/pages/Vulnerable World Hypothesis.md

 		- Seems wrong, we have narrowly restricted technologies - [[Slowed technologies]]
 	- Ensure that there does not exist a large population of actors representing a wide and recognizably human distribution of motives.
 - [[Prior]]
+	- we should arguably use a fairly uniform prior in log space (over several orders of magnitude) over the size of apocalyptic residual that would be required in order for civilizational devastation to occur conditional on a Type-1 vulnerability arising.
+In other words, conditional on some new technology being developed that makes it easy for an average individual to kill at least one million people, it may be (roughly) as likely that the technology would enable the average individual to kill one million people, ten million people, a hundred million people, a billion people, or every human alive.
+	- This doesn't seem right?
+We don't see a uniform historical prior here.
 	-
 -
 	-